fbpx

 • Moss – These are good carpeting plants that tend to maintain moisture in the substrate very well.
 This plant should be kept on the lower end of the vivarium near the more moist areas of the tank.
 Ultimately, moss is a really good “filler” plant but fully capable of being the centerpiece of the vivarium.

-• Air Plants– One of the more popular plants on the list, these plants are aesthetically pleasing to have and can really bring out the look of a vivarium.
+• Air Plants– One of the more popular plants on the list, these plants are aesthetically pleasing to have and can bring out the look of a vivarium.
 Bromeliads and tillandsias thrive in brighter-lit settings and will often reward your vivarium with brighter more colorful leaves order lighter.

 More about vivarium plants can be found here!